 But which products to choose, which acids to use?
 There are so many out there!
 The skincare industry is no help.
-There are so many ingredients and so many claims made about products that it is difficult to make the right decision.
-And the prices are unbearably high even though the core ingredients, the ones that actually do the work, are inexpensive!
-Brands price products that include them at a premium because they do work so well.
-And, of course, once one brand does it, greed pulls the rest of them in.
-Just look, you'll see the same ingredients in all products.
-But to justify the outrageous prices and suck consumers in, they add fancy-sounding ingredients with little or no evidence behind them.
+There are so many ingredients and claims about products that it is difficult to make the right decision.
+And the prices are unbearably high even though the core ingredients that actually do the work are inexpensive!
+Brands price products that include them at a premium because they work so well.
+And, of course, greed pulls the rest of them in once one brand does it.
+Just look; you'll see the same ingredients in all products.
+But to justify the outrageous prices and suck consumers in, they add fancy-sounding ingredients with little or no evidence.
 The actual concentrations of the truly effective elements are usually hard to find and sometimes surprisingly low.
 As a consumer, this is super annoying.
 And discouraging.
 After all, who wants to spend $150 only to find that it has done nothing for you?

 The Solution: The Ordinary

 A recent brand, "The Ordinary" (parent company Deciem), has solved most of these issues.
 Their product line is excellent.
-Their formulations are based on science, the concentrations are clearly stated on the bottles, and the prices are extraordinarily reasonable.
-At the moment, I am using two of the products, which last about 6 weeks.
+They base their formulations on science, list the bottles' concentrations, and the prices are extraordinarily reasonable.
+I am using two of the products, which last about six weeks.
 The total cost for both is under $14!
 These are extraordinary prices!

 I also appreciate their marketing, which is informative and refreshingly free of hype.
-The problem with informative, hype-free marketing is that the consumer needs to know more about the products.
-Conventional wisdom argues that beauty consumers are too dumb and too lazy to inform themselves.
+The problem with informative, hype-free marketing is that consumers need to know more about the products.
+Conventional wisdom argues that beauty consumers are too dumb and lazy to inform themselves.
 But The Ordinary has shown this to be false.
 Consumers have responded to The Ordinary by buying from them in droves and have made The Ordinary a major player in a remarkably short time.
-Clearly, there is a market for intelligent beauty consumers!
+There is a market for intelligent beauty consumers!

 What follows are the basics about acids that I've managed to learn as I tried to become an informed consumer of beauty products.
 Later articles will discuss specific acids.

 Acids are molecules that release hydrogen atoms when you dissolve them.
 The stronger the acid, the more easily it lets go of its hydrogen atoms when placed in a solution.
 These single hydrogen atoms are called hydrogen ions.
-The more hydrogen ions there are floating around in a solution, the more acidic it is.
-The pH values you see in product literature are there to tell you how acidic the solution is.
+The more hydrogen ions are floating around in a solution, the more acidic it is.
+The pH values in product literature tell you how acidic the solution is.
 To help you get a feeling for what pH values mean, here's a pH table that also lists some everyday household products:

 Perhaps surprisingly, the lower the pH, the more acid the solution!
 The most acidic solutions have a pH of one, growing progressively less acid until you reach the neutral pH of seven.
 Every step on the pH scale changes the strength of the acid by a factor of 10, so apple juice (pH 3) is 10-times more acidic than tomato juice (pH 4).
 Distilled water is completely neutral with a pH of 7.
 Above that, we have the anti-acids, acid opposites, or "bases."
 These are the chemical opposites of acids.
-If you mix acids and bases together, they will react and neutralize each other.
-Try mixing vinegar and baking soda together sometime, and you will see what I mean.
+If you mix acids and bases, they will react and neutralize each other.
+Try mixing vinegar and baking soda; you will see what I mean.
 (If you have children, they love that activity.)

 As we mentioned earlier, the skin and acid mantle have a pH which is (ideally) around 5.5.
-You might have noticed in the pH table that soap has a pH up in the anti-acid zone of the table!
+You might have noticed in the pH table that soap's pH puts it in the anti-acid zone of the table!
 It's fairly high, around 10.
-So when you use soap to wash your face it tends to neutralize the acidity of the skin, leaving it closer to a neutral pH of 7.
-The problem with that is that bacteria just love a neutral pH.
-Those little guys just flourish.
+So when you use soap to wash your face, it tends to neutralize the skin's acidity, leaving it closer to a neutral pH of 7.
+The problem with that is that bacteria love a neutral pH.
+Those little guys flourish there.
 As you probably know, bacteria can contribute to many skin problems, so this is another reason I like acid for exfoliating and cleansing the skin.

-Another number you will see mentioned in product literature is an acid's pKa value.
+Another number you will see in product literature is an acid's pKa value.
 That's a measure of how strong the acid is.
-Remember that the strong acids give up their hydrogen atoms easily when they are dissolved?
-So pKa is also a measure of how soluble an acid is when you put it into a liquid.
-So if you place hydrochloric acid, a very strong acid with a pKa of -6.3, into a solution it will dissolve entirely and release all of its hydrogen atoms.
-But the kinds of acids that are used on our skin have a pKa between 3 and 4.
-In this case, only some of the molecules will give up their hydrogen atoms.
+Remember that the strong acids give up their hydrogen atoms easily when dissolved?
+So pKa is also a measure of how soluble the acid is when you dissolve it.
+If you place hydrochloric acid, a powerful acid with a pKa of -6.3, into a solution, it will dissolve entirely and release all hydrogen atoms.
+But the acids we put on our skin have a pKa between 3 and 4, so only some molecules will give up their hydrogen atoms.
 Others won't - they remain complete and undissolved.

 Undissolved atoms are electrically neutral (they are called "free acid").
 If they dissolve and give up a hydrogen ion (which is positive), then they have a negative charge.
-Why do we care about this?
-Because your skin will only let neutral molecules inside.
-This makes the neutral molecules (the free acids) the biologically active ones.
-We say they are "bioavailable".
-Meanwhile, your skin blocks all charged particles from entering.
-That's where pKa becomes important: we want to put enough acid into a solution that we have plenty of free acid molecules, and pKa helps us do that.
+The charge matters because the skin only allows neutral atoms to pass through it, so the neutral molecules (the free acid) are the biologically active ones.
+We say they are "bioavailable."
+That's where pKa becomes important: we want plenty of free acid molecules, and pKa can tell us how much acid we need to do that.

 |pH||Free Acid||Ionized Acid|

-Let say you buy a bottle of pKa 3 acid from a company at a pH of 3.
+Suppose you buy a bottle of pKa 3 acid from a company at a pH of 3.
 The bottle says the concentration of the acid is 8%.
 Since the pKa and pH values are equal, you instantly know that half (4%) of that acid is biologically active (free acid) and 4% is not.
-This is a pretty good situation, since you know that at least 1/2 of the active ingredients are going to go where you want them.
+That's a pretty good situation since you know that at least 1/2 of the active ingredients will go where you want them.

-To drive home the relationship between pH and bioavailability, here are the results from a real-world study that I found a real word study that compared the absorption of two of the most commonly used skin acids at different pHs:
+To drive home the relationship between pH and bioavailability, here are the results from a real-world study that I found that compared the absorption of two of the most commonly used skin acids at different pHs: